-With this form of advertising, you buy your spot or ranking on the first page of the search engine.
-But with SEO, you must earn your rank in the SERPs.
+With this form of advertising, you buy your spot or rank on the first page of the search engine.
+But with SEO, you must earn your position in the SERPs.

 4. Social Media Marketing (SMM)

-It is the use of platforms like Facebook, Instagram, Tweeter, LinkedIn and YouTube to drive traffic to your website or increase app installs.
+Social Media Marketing uses platforms like Facebook, Instagram, Twitter, LinkedIn and YouTube to drive traffic to your website or increase app installs.

-We use it to drive considerations among potential customers who have the mind to buy your products or services and to convince users to consider patronising your brand.
+We use it to drive considerations among potential customers who want to buy your products or services and convince users to consider patronising your brand.

 It is a great and fast way to get exposure and connect with your target audience.
 It is not about being self-promotional or viral marketing.
 Viral marketing/viral advertising is a business strategy that uses your existing social networks to promote your product/service, mainly on various social media platforms.

-Instead, it is about creating or joining in conversations going on the various channels around your content, brand or industry.
+Instead, SMM is about creating or joining in conversations on various channels around your content, brand, or industry.
 It is about being informative, educative, and entertaining.

 You need to use it as a tool to interact with everyone following you on the various platforms and provide value to these communities.

 5. Content Marketing

-It is about creating and sharing non-promotional pieces of content like blog posts, website pages, and e-books.
+Content marketing is about creating and sharing non-promotional content like blog posts, website pages, and e-books.
 There are many benefits your business can gain from using it.

 Though it costs less than traditional outbound marketing tactics, it can generate more leads.

 This is because great content helps your business improve its SEO.
-The more ‘indexable’ pages of content that you have on your site, the greater your opportunities to reach and engage leads on Google.
+The more ‘indexable’ pages of content/digital media on your site, the greater your opportunities to reach and engage leads on Google.

-Content marketing helps businesses experience higher conversion rates than other marketing tactics.
+Content marketing helps businesses experience higher conversion rates than other paid media marketing tactics.